ClinicalTrials.Veeva

 The primary outcome is death or hospitalization or failed nutritional recovery by 24 weeks.

-The Psychosocial intervention (Arms 4 and 5) will involve three components:
+The Psychosocial intervention will involve three components:

 i) The Friendship Bench, which was developed in Zimbabwe as a low-cost psychological intervention utilising problem-solving therapy (delivered by trained lay workers) and peer-to-peer support to address depression and other common mental disorders.
 There is a strong evidence-base for its use in urban LMIC settings.
 Peer support groups meet every 1-2 weeks and focus on communal problem solving, and establishing income-generation activities (such as making bags). ii) Care for Child Development is a UNICEF package that helps families build stronger relationships and solve problems in caring for the child at home, through play and communication activities to stimulate children, through a series of age-appropriate interactive modules delivered by a lay worker using 'flash' cards.
 It has been used in other African contexts and has good acceptability. iii) Educational and behavior-change messages around better nutrition; play for children with SAM; stigma, HIV and gender-based violence; financial planning; causes of SAM; and health-seeking behaviours.

 Blood and stool will be collected at baseline, 12 and 24 weeks from all children to explore recovery of underlying pathological processes.
 At week 2, liver function tests will be undertaken in local laboratories.
-Samples will also be transported to Kenya and the Netherlands for some assays not available in each country.

 Enrollment